merkumac/STM32/dev_env_setup.md

 Info : stm32f0x.cpu: hardware has 4 breakpoints, 2 watchpoints
 ```

+### 5. Install st-link

+## WINDOWS

-# TODO:
+TODO:
-- Add info about the st-link and usage
+- make sure the stlink and Windows parts are done
-- Add Windows
+- remove this file - move the write up into the README.md